 Perhaps we have broken bodies.
 All do really.
 What is not broken is our soul.
 We have a lot of living to do!

 You are not alone.
 There are many of us that lead happy, productive, good, lives.
 Many children learn to use catheters too.
 Now you are part of our club.
 Welcome.

 Shedding the Shame.
 Living Life Better

-If you’re interested in learning more about Joann please read her blog.
+If you're interested in learning more about Joann please read her blog.
 She also administers a private Facebook group to offer support and encouragement for people suffering with bladder disorders.
-If you currently use catheters, request a free catheter sample.
-We carry the full offering of all major catheter manufactures and a full range of male, female, and pediatric sizes and products.
+If you currently use catheters, request a catheter sample.
+We carry all major catheter manufactures and a full range of male, female, and pediatric sizes and products.

 Information provided on the Aeroflow Urology blog is not intended as a substitute to medical advice or care.
 Aeroflow recommends consulting your healthcare provider if you are experiencing medical issues relating to incontinence.